-Adhesive was applied at sufficient volume to fill the cap, and the cap was placed against the surface of the sprayed fire-resistive.
+Adhesive was applied at sufficient volume to secure the plug, and the plug was placed against the surface of the sprayed fire-resistive material.
 The cap was supported until the adhesive dried, and any excess adhesive was removed.
-The sample was placed with the sprayed fire-resistive facing up, and restrained to prevent movement and flexing.
+The sample was placed with the sprayed fireresistive material facing up, and restrained to prevent movement and flexing.
 A scale with hook was engaged and exerted an increasing force perpendicular to the surface until failure occurred.